chaoming/hugo-saasify-demo/content/_index.md

     logo: "/images/client-logo-1.svg"
 testimonials:
   - name: "John Smith"
-    title: "Product Manager at Company"
+    title: "CTO at TechStartup"
     avatar: "/images/testimonial-1.svg"
-    quote: "Our team's productivity has increased by 40% since implementing this platform.
-The automated workflows have eliminated countless hours of manual work."
+    quote: "We built our SaaS website in record time.
+The performance is incredible, and our users love the modern, clean design."
   - name: "Sarah Johnson"
-    title: "CTO at StartupCo"
+    title: "Founder at WebFlow"
     avatar: "/images/testimonial-1.svg"
-    quote: "The task management and collaboration features have transformed how our teams work together.
-Projects that used to take weeks now take days."
+    quote: "The combination of Hugo and TailwindCSS delivers lightning-fast performance.
+Our website loads instantly, which has significantly improved our conversion rates."
   - name: "Michael Chen"
-    title: "Head of Product at TechFirm"
+    title: "Lead Developer at CloudTech"
     avatar: "/images/testimonial-1.svg"
-    quote: "This platform has streamlined our entire workflow.
-The integration capabilities and automation tools have made a huge impact on our daily operations."
+    quote: "This theme made it easy to create a professional SaaS website.
+The build times are incredibly fast, and the code is clean and maintainable."
 ---

 {{< hero
-    headline="Supercharge Your Team's Productivity"
+    headline="Build Your SaaS Website"
-    sub_headline="Transform the way your team works with smart automation, seamless collaboration, and powerful workflow optimization tools." primary_button_text="Get Started Free"
+    sub_headline="Create stunning, responsive websites that load instantly.
+Built with Hugo and TailwindCSS for maximum performance and flexibility." primary_button_text="Get Started Free"
     primary_button_url="#"
-    secondary_button_text="Schedule Demo"
+    secondary_button_text="View Demo"
     secondary_button_url="#"
     hero_image="/images/hero-dashboard.svg"
     background_color_gradient="from-blue-50 to-white"